stijnVanHorenbeek/return_to_monk/README.md

 # Building an interpreted language in Rust

-This project is an implementation of an interpreted language, based on the one built in 'Writing an interpreter in Go', but recreated here using Rust.
+This project is an implementation of a toy programming language with an interpreter

 ## Features